 With sites like Stonehenge standing as some of the oldest relics, while remains of the medieval past are scattered throughout the country.
-With long abandoned castles or currently very occupied palaces, English royalty has held significant power for over 1,000 years.
-But that is part of the charm of the country as many visitors will flock to admire the past and present British Royal Family and their estates.
+With long-abandoned castles or currently very occupied palaces, English royalty has held significant power for over 1,000 years.
+That is part of the charm of the country as many visitors will flock to admire the past and present British Royal Family and their estates.

 Welcome to England

-But all of England’s history has been built upon and around a picturesque landscape.
-With many great tales from world famous authors having been inspired by England’s beautiful natural settings.
-Whether you’re reading the works of Shakespeare, listening to the tale of Robin Hood, or diving in a world of magic with Harry Potter, nature in England will provide you with a visual feast.
+All of England’s history has been built upon and around a picturesque landscape.
+With many great tales from world-famous authors having been inspired by England’s beautiful natural settings.
+Whether you’re reading the works of Shakespeare, listening to the tale of Robin Hood, or diving into a world of magic with Harry Potter, nature in England will provide you with a visual feast.
 With magnificent coastal areas like the White Cliffs of Dover to the dense forests of Sherwood, England is undeniably like a dream.

 Filled with some of the country’s most iconic symbols, London sits like a crown on England’s head as it fulfills the duties of capital and most visited city in the country.
 In these bustling streets, the past is always present, even as modern age architecture begins to rise in the West End.

-But scattered throughout London are the ancient beauties like Big Ben, the Tower of London, Westminster Abbey, and Buckingham Palace.
-But you don’t have to be royalty to access these areas and London’s posh scene paves the streets.
+Scattered throughout London are the ancient beauties like Big Ben, the Tower of London, Westminster Abbey, and Buckingham Palace.
+You don’t have to be royalty to access these areas, and London’s posh scene paves the streets.
 With a diverse population, visitors can delve into the art, culture, and gastronomy of this enchanting capital city.

 Culture and Language

-England’s history is too great and long to even begin to scratch the surface.
+England’s history is too great and long even to begin to scratch the surface.
 With countless events and significant periods in history, England has developed from the early humans who inhabited the isles over 800,000 years ago into the powerful nation that it is today.
-Stonehenge is without a doubt England’s most famous pre-historic site, but most of England’s more recognizable history comes from its monarchy.
+Stonehenge is without a doubt England’s most famous prehistoric site, though most of England’s more recognizable history comes from its monarchy.

-King Arthur is an early historic figure from England, which has gone on to inspire countless novels and movies.
-But as a person in real life, he was a leader who helped defend England against Saxon invaders towards the end of the 5th and beginning of the 6th centuries.
-But King Arthur’s reign was just at the beginning and England has gone through numerous periods.
+King Arthur is an early historical figure from England, which has gone on to inspire countless novels and movies.
+As a person in real life, he was a leader who helped defend England against Saxon invaders towards the end of the 5th and beginning of the 6th centuries.
+King Arthur’s reign was just at the beginning, and England has gone through numerous periods.

 Some of their most famous periods include Tudor and Victorian England.
 Henry VIII has been dramatized in pop culture with the novel and film, The Other Boleyn Girl.
-But Queen Elizabeth I who is one of England’s most famous rulers took over her father’s crown and led the country until the end of the Tudor Period.
-In Victorian England, Queen Victoria was another famous monarch who held the longest reign over the country until her great-great-granddaughter and current Queen, Elizabeth II surpassed her.
+Queen Elizabeth I, who is one of England’s most famous rulers, took over her father’s crown and led the country until the end of the Tudor Period.

-But with hundreds of British royals throughout the years, it’s still important to understand their significance.
-The monarchy is very much ingrained in English culture and it is a prominent portion of the country’s identity and symbology.
-For many visitors, they will find that the culture of England always ties back to the life of royalty because of how much has been built throughout the years.
+With hundreds of British royals throughout the years, it’s still important to understand their significance.
+The monarchy is very much ingrained in English culture, and it is a prominent portion of the country’s identity and symbology.
+For many visitors they will find that the culture of England always ties back to the life of royalty because of how much has been built throughout the years.

-But with a high level of diversity, England also has plenty of foreign languages that are spoken within its borders.
-Some of the popular languages are influenced by their geographical neighbors and you might hear some people speaking Welsh.
+With a high level of diversity, England also has plenty of foreign languages that are spoken within its borders.
+Some of the popular languages are influenced by their geographical neighbors, and you might hear some people speaking Welsh.
 But other languages from Asia and other parts of Europe are also prominently spoken by immigrant communities.

-England is a very popular country to visit and London is one of the world’s most visited cities, but that doesn’t mean that it isn’t expensive.
-Like many places in Europe, the cost a trip to England is higher with London being the most expensive destination on the list.
-But just because things cost more in England, it doesn’t mean that travelers can’t find affordable options.
+England is a very popular country to visit, and London is one of the world’s most visited cities; however, that doesn’t mean that it isn’t expensive.
+Like many places in Europe, the cost of a trip to England is higher, with London being the most expensive destination on the list.
+However, just because things cost more in England, it doesn’t mean that travelers can’t find affordable options.

 One of your first expenses and perhaps one that won’t cost as much as you think it would – are your tickets for the airplane.
 Due to London’s popularity and massive Heathrow Airport, plane tickets to London are more affordable than some of the other hotspot destinations in Europe.
 On average, you should expect to spend about $600 US dollars on a flight to London from the United States.

-Midrange and luxury hotels will be very expensive with prices ranging from $150-$200 US dollars per night or more.
-Boutique hotels will be the most expensive choice with guests spending hundreds of dollars per night of their vacation.
-But if you are traveling in a larger group and don’t want to take up all the space in a hotel, Airbnb is another option.
+Midrange and luxury hotels will be very expensive, with prices ranging from $150-$200 US dollars per night or more.
+Boutique hotels will be the most expensive choice, with guests spending hundreds of dollars per night on their vacation.
+If you are traveling in a larger group and don’t want to take up all the space in a hotel, Airbnb is another option.

-Many Airbnb listing have similar prices to hotels, and you can rent private apartments and homes starting at $75 US dollars per night.
-For larger accommodations, the price will increase but if you are traveling in a group, splitting the cost can be just as affordable as staying in some hostels or hotels.
+Many Airbnb listings have similar prices to hotels, and you can rent private apartments and homes starting at $75 US dollars per night.
+For larger accommodations, the price will increase, but if you are traveling in a group, splitting the cost can be just as affordable as staying in some hostels or hotels.